 US, EU pledge to find 'acceptable outcomes' on metal tariffs

-In congressional testimony earlier Wednesday, US Trade Representative Robert Lighthizer said Washington was currently discussing tariff exemptions with Australia, Argentina and Brazil.
+In congressional testimony earlier Wednesday, US Trade Representative Robert Lighthizer said Washington was also discussing tariff exemptions with Australia, Argentina and Brazil.

-The talks should be finished by the end of April, Lighthizer said.
+The talks should be finished by the end of April, Lighthizer said, and while the talks are ongoing some countries may be spared paying the tariffs.

 The Trump administration's aggressive moves on trade have stoked alarm among lawmakers in the president's own party, as well as industry groups, who say the measure exposes the United States to higher prices and retaliation.